 In some areas of the old country, if your livestock damaged someone’s property, they could claim it as their own.

-So the idea was to keep fences high enough a horse couldn’t jump over it, strong enough a bull couldn’t bust it down, and tight enough pigs couldn’t push through it.
+The idea was to keep the fences high enough that a horse couldn’t jump over them, strong enough that a bull couldn’t bust them down, and tight enough that pigs couldn’t push through them.

 It’s interesting to me that this saying originated at a time when waddle fences were widely used for livestock management.